Toshiba Satellite P70-A-104

 Toshiba have crafted the perfect machine for entertainment.
 The Toshiba Satellite P70-A-104 is a 17 inch behemoth, with a brilliant 1920 x 1080 glossy LCD display.
 The display can be a little bit darker than one might like, but overall it is gorgeous and this flaw is easy to overlook.
 It is perfect for a desktop replacement/home entertainment center.
 3 kg weight and a short battery life make it less than ideal for portable use.
 It is a stretch to get over 3 hours of moderate use on one charge, but that is to be expected with a machine this powerful.
 With the 2.4 GHz Intel Core i7-4700MQ 4th generation Haswell processor and discrete nVidia GeForce GT 745M graphics, it is powerful enough to play the highest resolution video you can find, and run the most demanding games at above medium settings.
 Equipped with Harmon Kardon quad-speakers, bass a little weak, but the audio quality is extremely decent and the volume is surprising.

 The Toshiba Satellite P70-A-104 runs Windows 8, which is one of the best options out there for an entertainment-centric machine.
 For Blu-ray enthusiasts, the Blu-ray drive will be a delight.
 Four USB 3.0 ports provide faster data transfer.
 The build quality is perhaps one of the biggest letdowns.
 The nondescript brushed aluminum body will flex and creak at points, and the seals along the side of the machine are less than attractive.
 To sum it all up, this is a great media machine with plenty of power at a decent price.NVIDIA GeForce GT 745M: Mid-range graphics card of the GeForce GT 700M series.
 Based on the Kepler architecture and manufactured by TSMC in a 28nm process.
-With these GPUs you are able to play modern and demanding games fluently at medium detail settings and HD resolution. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.
+Modern games should be playable with these graphics cards at low settings and resolutions.
+Casual gamers may be happy with these cards. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.

 Intel Core i7: The Intel Core i7 for laptops is based on the LG1156 Core i5/i7 CPU for desktops.
 The base clock speed of the CPUs is relatively low, but because of a huge Turbo mode, the cores can dynamically overclock to up to 3.2 GHz (920XM).
 Therefore, the CPU can be as fast as high clocked dual-core CPUs (using single threaded applications) but still offer the advantage of 4 cores.
 Because of the large TDP of 45 W / 55 W, the CPU is only intended for large laptops.